 Hindu Temples in Bali

-Bali being a Hindu island, with thousands of Hindu temples has a lot of connect for us Indians.
-You see more Hindu deities in the public spaces than you can ever see in India.
+Bali a Hindu island, with thousands of Hindu temples has a lot to connect for us Indians.
+You see more Hindu deities in public spaces than you can ever see in India.
 The road names are very Indian, many of them from the epics – Bhim and Hanuman being the favorite characters.
 Ramayana performances leave you enchanted.
 I still wonder how those artists create music without any musical instruments.

 Subak System – Traditional Balinese Water Management

-Subak system includes the planning of rice plantation – as you know rice is a water hungry crop.
+Subak system includes the planning of rice plantation – as you know rice is a water-hungry crop.

-Subak Water Temple Bali
+Subak Water Temple